LocalCoinIS/dev.bitshares.works/docs/development/use_cases/uc_merchant.rst

 In this example, we assume

  - https://merchant.org is the service that will be logged into and
- - https://wallet.org is the wallet provider that will be assisting the user with their login.
+ - https://wallet.org is the wallet provider that will be assisting the user with their login, , `https://wallet.localcoin.is`  for example.

 A Merchant Provides a login button (on an application page) for a user.